hazelcast/hazelcast/hazelcast-documentation/src/MapEntryProcessor.md

  	*/

 	Map<K,Object> executeOnEntries(EntryProcessor entryProcessor);

+/**
+     * Applies the user defined EntryProcessor to the entries in the map which satisfies provided predicate.
+     * Returns the results mapped by each key in the map.
+     */

+    Map<K,Object> executeOnEntries(EntryProcessor entryProcessor, Predicate predicate);
 	```

 Using executeOnEntries method, if the number of entries is high and you do need the results then returing null in process(..) method is a good practice.